bhisaac/5eFP/5eFP-SRD.md

 ### MAX Wounds

 MAX Wounds describes the maximum number of wounds you can have.
-Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds.
+Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds score.

 > Your MAX Wounds score depends on what kind of character you created.
 Healers have (4 + CON) MAX Wounds.
 Healers are generally good combatants with features that protect and heal themselves and others.
 Scoundrals have (4 + CON) MAX Wounds.
 Scoundrels are generally charismatic opportunists when seen and nearly invisible while unseen.
 Mages have (3 + CON) MAX Wounds.
 Mages are generally spellcasters or versatile specialists with less emphasis on physical training and defense.
 Warriors have (5 + CON) MAX Wounds.
 Warriors are fighters or expert combatants with extensive training in attacking and defending.